Characters of Final Fantasy XV: Kingsglaive

-The Kingsglaive (キングスグレイブ, Kingusugureibu) is an elite group dedicated to protecting Regis.
-They are empowered with abilities similar to those of the Lucian royal line.
-Following Regis's acceptance of Niflheim's peace, there is dissension among the ranks, and several turn traitor.
-The Kingsglaive survivors are the main protagonists of Comrades, helping defend survivors from the growing Daemon numbers and receiving forgiveness from Bahamut in return for protecting Noctis during his ten-year slumber.
-They join with Noctis in a final assault on Insomnia during the final battle.
+The Kingsglaive (キングスグレイブ, Kingusugureibu) is an elite group dedicated to protecting Regis, who are empowered with abilities similar to those of the Lucian royal line.
+Following Regis's acceptance of Niflheim's peace, there is dissension among the ranks, and several betray the group.
+The Kingsglaive survivors are the main protagonists of Comrades, helping to defend survivors from the growing Daemon numbers and receiving forgiveness from Bahamut in return for protecting Noctis during his ten-year slumber.
+They join Noctis in a final assault on Insomnia during the final battle.

-During early production, Ferrari had created a group of similar figures to the Kingsglaive, though they were themed after ninjas.
+During early production, Ferrari created a group of similar figures to the Kingsglaive, though they were themed after ninjas.
 The character Umbra was supposed to be one of the group, but these plans were changed.
 The characters of Kingsglaive were designed to be relatable, playing into the movie's themes.